wbstack/mediawiki/wbstack/README.md

 Other PHP files are all loaded from within one of these main files.

+- EntryShim* - These files are loaded at the start of the MediaWiki entry points
+  - src/load.php
+    - src/Info/WBStackInfo.php - Main code for fetching things from the platform API
+    - src/Logging/WikWikiSpi.php
+    - src/Logging/WikWikiLogger.php
-- LocalSettings.php - Is loaded from the MediaWiki LocalSettings.php
+- LocalSettings.php - Is loaded from the MediaWiki LocalSettings.php (where it normally would be)
-  - WikWikiSpi.php
-  - WikWikiLogger.php
   - FinalSettings.php
-    - internal/load.php - Only loaded for the BACKEND flavour of MediaWiki
+    - src/loadInternal.php - Only loaded for the INTERNAL flavour of the app.
-- EntryShim* - These files are loaded at the start of the MediaWiki entry points
-  - WikWiki.php - Main code for fetching things from the platform API
+      - src/Internal/*